─────────

 Masked Blend & Alpha Clip

 Used to make some parts invisible and others visible.
-The invisible parts are not rendered at all.
+The invisible parts aren’t rendered at all.
 Only needs black and white, however if gray values are in the control texture a clip threshold value (which is per default set but can be changed) decides what counts as black and what as white.

 Masked Blend & Alpha Clip Examples